binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 The main idea of this hackathon was to play with the [Shape Detection API](https://web.dev/shape-detection/).

->TLDR; This API let you find you shapes in images.
-The shape are restricted by the web platform, you could recognize a face, a BarCode or a text (not implemented yet)
+>TLDR; This API lets you find your shapes in images.
+The shape is restricted by the web platform, you could recognize a face, a BarCode or a text (not implemented yet)

 # Under the hood

 This API is interesting because with very few lines of codes you have something that gives you the position of shape detected in an ImageBitmapSource.
 An image is nice, but a canvas is better 😉.
-Indeed, a canvas can generate datas that the detector could interpret.
+Indeed, a canvas can generate data that the detector could interpret.

 Here is for example how you can detect a face: